TheSpiritXIII/Natural-GM/readme.md

 ------------

 Translations will be available in the future via Qt Linguist.
-A basic translation file is provided in
+A basic translation file is provided as Untranslated.ts.